portableant/staffordshire-hoard/README.md

 An action is set to run and build every time a commit is pushed to the repository.
 This uses the simple jekyll action, available via the pages setup section.

-## Security and code upgrading
+## Security and code upgrading 🙈

 Dependabot has been enabled.

-## License
+## License 🪪

-The code for this project is [licensed as MIT](LICENSE); content is CC-BY-NC-SA as that replicates how it was originally released.
+The code for this project is [licensed as MIT](LICENSE); content is CC-BY-NC-SA as that replicates how this site was originally released.